Yvonne Root

 In each case, you’re wasting time or money or both.

 Often, clutter builds up because of delayed decisions.
 You stack because you haven’t decided yet where that item goes.
-You stuff in a drawer because you don’t know if the item needs to be saved or not.
-Or you leave email unopened because you may come back to it later.
+You stuff it in a drawer because you don’t know whether the item needs to be saved.
+Or leave the email unopened because you may return to it later.

 Do you want to be organized?
 Then start with the clutter.
 As Kondo teaches, “Finish discarding first.”